soundpress/RulesOfNYC/docs/c06/index.rst

 (a) PCM area air samples shall be analyzed and reported in accordance with the NIOSH 7400 method using "A" Counting Rules.

-(b) TEM area air samples shall be analyzed and reported in accordance with the mandatory or non-mandatory Electron Microscopy Methods set forth at 40 C.F.R.
-Part 763, Subpart E, Appendix A.
+(b) TEM area air samples must be analyzed and reported in accordance with the mandatory or non-mandatory Electron Microscopy Methods set forth at 40 C.F.R.
+Part 763, Subpart E.

-(c) Bulk samples shall be analyzed and reported in accordance with Interim Method for the Determination of Asbestiform Materials in Bulk Insulation Samples found in 40 C.F.R.
-Part 763, Subpart F, Appendix A as amended on September 1, 1982, or other methods approved by the National Institute of Standards and Technology, the National Institute of Occupational Safety and Health, the United States Environmental Protection Agency, or New York State Department of Health.
+(c) Bulk samples must be analyzed and reported in accordance with the Method for the Determination of Asbestos in Bulk Building Materials found in 40 C.F.R.
+Part 763, Subpart E, or other methods approved by the National Institute of Standards and Technology, the National Institute of Occupational Safety and Health, the United States Environmental Protection Agency, or New York State Department of Health.

-(d) Bulk and air sampling results/reports shall be submitted directly to the Department upon request within five calendar days.
+(d) Bulk and air sampling results/reports shall be submitted directly to the Department upon request within 72 hours.